storyicon/powerproto/README.md

 // Compile all proto files in the current directory recursively, including subfolders. powerproto build -r .

+// Compile all proto files in the current directory recursively, and only run one protoc cmd powerproto build -r -b .
 ```

 The execution logic is that for each proto file, the `powerproto.yaml` config file will be searched from the directory where the proto file is located to the ancestor directory: